Manasi Tata joins Toyota Kirloskar Motor’s board of directors | Business

 - India

+The Bengaluru-based automaker is a joint venture between Japan's Toyota Motor Corp and the Kirloskar Group.

-Kirloskar expressed that the appointment reflects the strong relationship and the continuance of the close bond between Toyota Group and Kirloskar Systems Limited.
-Vikram Kirloskar currently holds the position of Vice Chairman at TKM.
+Kirloskar expressed that the appointment reflects the strong relationship and the continuance of the close bond between Toyota Group and the Kirloskar Systems Limited.

+Tata is the daughter of Vikram Kirloskar, who currently is the Vice Chairman of TKM.

 She also runs her own non-profit venture, Caring with Colour.